alitayin/eCashavalancheRPC/README.md

 # eCashavalancheRPC

-# Documentation

-:-)

 ## Overview

+This is an extremely minimal tool. allow u to use bitcoin-abc's avalanche cli via http api.
+If you want to bind it to your own node, all you need to do is add the following to your node's `bitcoin.conf`: rpcuser=yourname rpcpassword=yourpassword rpcport=port rpcallowip=your.ip.address.here rpcbind=0.0.0.0 server=1

+After this, you can simply clone the repository, install the dependencies, and start the application: npm install npm start

-This document outlines the eCashRPC API endpoints for interacting with the Avalanche network.
+This document outlines the eCashRPC API endpoints for interacting with the bitcoin-abc(alita's).
 `http://ecashrpc.alitayin.com:3080`

 ## Endpoints